Nort721/HashLion/README.md

 in both cases you'll end up with an executable file that you can just double click to start

 ## Usage
+Note, these usage instructions are only correct for build 2 pre-release, will be updating this instructions in the future, if you are downloading a newer version for now try understanding the usage with the help command
 ### Step 1 (providing a dictionary)
 After double clicking the file you'll get a command prompt window asking you to enter the path to your words file, the words list must be a .txt file